Five pence (British coin)

-The British decimal five pence coin (often shortened to 5p in writing and speech) is a denomination of sterling coinage worth 5/100 of a pound.
+The British decimal five pence piece (5p) is a denomination of sterling coinage worth 1/20 of a pound, or five pence.
 Its obverse has featured the profile of the British monarch since the coin’s introduction on 23 April 1968, replacing the shilling in preparation for decimalisation in 1971.
 It remained the same size as the one shilling coin, which also remained legal tender, until a smaller version was introduced in June 1990 with the older coins being withdrawn on 31 December 1990.